Constructing Query Expressions

 Query for Attributes

 For objects in ThreatConnect that contain Attributes (e.g., Indicators), you can construct queries to return objects containing Attributes of a specified type and value.
-Attributes may be referenced by assembling a TQL keyword starting with the word attribute followed by either the type ID or the type name, formatted with underscores instead of spaces (e.g., External ID becomes attributeExternal_ID).
+Attributes may be referenced by assembling a TQL query starting with the word attribute followed by either the type ID or the type name, formatted with underscores instead of spaces (e.g., External ID becomes attributeExternal_ID).
 The exact composition of the query depends on the data type of the Attribute (e.g., String, Integer, DateTime).

 This section provides examples of queries shown in pairs, where the first query specifies a reference by Attribute Type ID and the other by Attribute Type name.
 The queries also illustrate some of the ways the different data types can be used.